Back to Articles

 Much attention is paid to the difference between leading and managing, and the concept of ‘leadership’, quite rightly, gets considerable airtime in the learning and development arena.
 Never before has demonstrating the skills associated with capturing and engaging the commitment of people been more expected or more challenging.
 And, whilst there are many formal learning and development opportunities to give new leaders the management basics, on-the-job coaching in the use of practical management tools and techniques provides real-time support where it matters – in the workplace.

 There are three immediate areas where you can help developing managers to generate the level of competence and confidence that will be fundamental to building their credibility and track record.

 Firstly, you can help your developing leaders determine what needs to be achieved.
-Translating a high level corporate plan into team activity can be a minefield, let alone articulating what a long term corporate vision or set of values means at operational level.
+Translating a high-level corporate plan into team activity can be a minefield, let alone articulating what a long-term corporate vision or set of values means at an operational level.

 A key tool that you can teach developing managers is a policy deployment matrix.

 The steps to creating a policy deployment matrix are:

 - Identify the medium/long term (3-5 years) goals at a corporate level, articulate these in relevant terms

 - Break the goal down into a set of short term objectives (1 year)

 - For each objective, agree on the key tasks that need to be completed to achieve the objectives within the one-year frame

 - Prioritise the tasks against the objectives, using simple high, medium and low criteria